+Table 1: Relationships between types of management and interfaces

-21 A detailed description of each level and its interfaces is given below.
-Note that the descriptions this resource).
-Therefore a description based on services would be imprecise, and a descriptionbased on interfaces is chosen instead.
+A detailed description of each level and its interfaces is given below.
+Note that the descriptions focus on the manageability interfaces, not on the locus of implementation (e.g., on the services that implement them).
+Also note that a service may implement multiple interfaces (which are possibly unrelated in terms of functionality), and that a service may be separated from the functionality that it represents (e.g., a manageability provider for a resource that is separate from this resource).
+Therefore a description based on services would be imprecise, and a description based on interfaces is chosen instead.

-24 possibly unrelated in terms of functionality), and that a service may be separated from the are needed to implement these OGSA capabilities.
+In Figure 1, the OGSA capabilities cover all levels, extending to capabilities in the resources that are needed to implement these OGSA capabilities.
 The interfaces are shown as small circles.

-25 functionality that it represents (e.g., a manageability provider for a resource that is separate from

-In Figure 1, the OGSA capabilities cover all levels, extending to capabilities in the resources that